-An integrated interdisciplinary approach to intellectual and cultural history, using the productions of modernism, philosophy, literature, art, music, dance and film, and focusing on Paris as a nexus of creative thought in the period from the late 19th century through the mid-20th.
-In this broad context, students will investigate the intellectual, artistic and philosophical foundations of modernism in Western culture.
-May not be repeated, SC
+An integrated interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of American culture and civilization, focusing on the period from the mid-19th century through the 20th.
+In this broad context, students will investigate the intellectual, spiritual, cultural and political foundations of American identity and contemporary American.
+May not be repeated.
+LR